 See our video about correct firing on www.scan-stoves.com or scan the QR-code.
 Please note that this video is only intended as a guide.
 You should also follow the instructions in the specific manual for your stove model!

 Scan the QR-code and see our video about correct firing.

 NOTE: Never use liquid lighting fuels!

 "TOP DOWN" LIGHTING

-"Top down" lighting is a more environmentally friendly way of lighting the fire and helps to keep the glass area as clean as possible.
+"Top down" lighting provides an environmentally friendly lighting and helps keep the glass area optimally clean.